Analysis | Several Capitol rioters are blaming Trump’s rhetoric. What’s in it for them?

 But how significant is that?
 And can it be taken at face value?

 These participants may have a good reason to cite Trump: to shift blame away from themselves.
-But according to legal experts, this strategy might not carry much or any legal benefit for them.
+But according to legal experts, this strategy may not carry much or any legal benefit for them.

 “Seeking to deflect blame from defendants by saying that they received instructions from then-President Trump is not likely to sway a criminal court to acquit them,” said Richard Ashby Wilson, a law professor at the University of Connecticut.